jlab-sensing/GreenerGreenHouses/BeagleBoneBlack/rxlogger/README.md

 3. `hal_spi_rf_trxeb.h` makes the direct-access SPI call (`ioctl`) through `SPI.h`.

 ## Prerequisites
 You must have libmodbus installed, ideally built from source from https://github.com/stephane/libmodbus.
+1. In your `~` directory: `git clone https://github.com/stephane/libmodbus`
+2. `cd libmodbus`
+3. `./autogen.sh && ./configure && sudo make install && sudo ldconfig`
-You may need to either restart the BeagleBone Black, refresh/reload libraries with `ldconfig`, or modify the path if the library is not on the path and fails to include.
-The SPI pins must be configured as SPI using the `config-pin-spi0-on.sh` script.
+The SPI pins must be configured as SPI using the `config-pin-spi0-on.sh` script in order to access the SPI peripheral correctly.

-TODO: Test if the debian packages `libmodbus5` or `libmodbus-dev` are compatible with rxlogger.
-Check for issues with `modbus_get_indication_timeout()`.
+Note: The Debian prebuilt packages `libmodbus5` and `libmodbus-dev` did not work for me.
+Just build from source.

 You must have the following hardware:
 - [BeagleBone Black](https://www.beagleboard.org/boards/beaglebone-black) revision C (other revisions may also work)